That’s a huge statement! Both a little bit scary and very encouraging as a coach at the same time!

 I recognize that this could put enormous pressure on a coach to have their players experience life changing events.
 So we have to be a little bit careful here.

 While I do believe that we should be intentional in teaching life-lessons and character-building to our players, my goal is not to make us uptight and try to “manufacture” impact on our players.

 Drastic player transformations certainly CAN happen, but it is probably more typical that our interactions on a daily basis will have the greatest influence on a players attitude, thinking, and belief in themselves.

 For example, perhaps you have a player on your team whom lacks confidence.
-Through your encouragement she gradually becomes more confident in her ability to play softball.
-And more importantly in her belief in herself and in her value as a young lady.
+Through your encouragement they gradually become more confident in their ability to play the sport that you coach.

-Her confidence then begins to grows over time…which could be something that has an impact on her own children years later.
+More importantly they develop more belief in their value as a young person.
+Their confidence then begins to grow over time.
+And this could be something that has an impact on their own children years later.

-Another way that coaches have the potential to make an impact is in the type of culture that we encourage on our teams.
+Another way that coaches make an impact is in the type of culture that we encourage on our teams.

 Do we do team building or activities that promote a spirit of unity?
-Does the type of environment that we facilitate help our player-leaders impact their teammates, or do we squash their incentive to do so?
-Once again, high quality, high character coaches are so important.
+Does the type of environment that we facilitate help our player-leaders impact their teammates?

 Impacting generations.
 One more reason why coaches matter.